CodeLexis/huntela/contrib/python/docs/index.md

-**Huntela** is a Python module that offers a range of utility search functions to help users quickly and easily find what they are looking.
+**Huntela** is a Python module that offers a range of utility search functions which help users quickly and easily find what they are looking.
 With its intuitive interface and functions, Huntela provides users with rich and relevant search results, making it a must-have tool for any Python developer.